9 Facebook Video Ad Examples That WOWed Us in 2022

 Optimize for mobile devices

 According to Statista, 98.5% of Facebook users worldwide use their mobile devices to access Facebook.
-This isn’t surprising, as it’s also continuously rated as one of the most-downloaded apps worldwide.
+This isn’t surprising, as it’s also continuously rated as one of the most downloaded apps worldwide.

-This means that we, as advertisers, must make sure that we’re optimizing our video ads for mobile devices.
+This means that we, as online advertisers, must make sure that we’re optimizing our video ads for mobile devices.
 Luckily for us, this is a relatively easy problem to solve.
 All you need to do is:

 • Make use of square and vertical formats – these take up the full screen of mobile phones and can capture more attention